Check your mortgage options

 10% deposit – Best 90% mortgages

 If you can save a 10% deposit, you’ll usually get access to better mortgage rates than if you’ve got a smaller deposit.
-That said, with a 10% deposit you’ll pay more than if you’ve saved an even bigger deposit.
+But you’ll usually pay more than if you can save a bigger deposit.

 Here are the lowest mortgage rates this month if you’ve got a 10% deposit.
-The monthly mortgage cost examples are based on a 30 year term.
+The monthly mortgage cost examples are based on borrowing £200,000 over a 30 year term:

 2 year fixed rate mortgages